Patricia Highsmith – Carol: In The Reading Room of Manchester Central Library

 “Oh you lonely duck?”

 “O. U. L. D. Oh you lonely duck.
 You should’ve gone home, you would’ve gone home and you could’ve gone home.
 We were taught to spell things out like this.”
-She held up her hands like two index finger guns pointing at each other so the left thumb was b and the right thumb d.
-“Bed,” she said.

 “It was a big change in my life.
 In my HND I had to write a 5,000 word essay and wanted to write about heroin chic – that was the trend back then – but I didn’t know where to get the words out of my brain and onto the paper.
 I knew what I wanted to say I couldn’t physically do it.
 I didn’t submit anything and I still got a merit because of my pictures.”